How do I detect and release locks in Amazon Redshift?

 To release a lock, wait for the transaction that's holding the lock to finish.
 You can also manually terminate the session by running the following command:

 Terminating a PID rolls back all running transactions and releases all locks in the session.
 The locks are then claimed by the other transactions that are waiting to acquire the lock.

-Note: When PG_TERMINATE_BACKEND(PID) returns "1", it typically indicates a successful termination request to the PID.
+Note: The value "1" returned by PG_TERMINATE_BACKEND(PID) typically indicates a successful termination request to the PID.
 However, this doesn't guarantee that the PID actually was terminated.
-In some cases, the PID cannot be determined depending on its internal status.
+In some cases, the PID can't be determined depending on its internal status.
 Therefore, it's a best practice to also check STV_SESSIONS (and other relevant system tables) to confirm whether the PID was actually terminated.